bgv2/chromecast-menu-remote/README.md

 # chromecast-menu-remote
-A quick way to control your Chromecast/Google Home devices using the menu bar on macOS, similar to Chrome's media controls
+A quick way to control your Chromecast/Google Home devices using the menu bar/system tray, similar to Chrome's media controls